Basic Lapidary Techniques

 This class will introduce you to the world of lapidary arts and you will leave with the skills needed for the advanced class that immediately follows.
 All necessary lapidary equipment needed to produce unique jewels will be provided.
 Michael often brings a large supply of rough material to purchase, but students are welcome to bring in any stones they wish to work with.

-A frequent presence in our Summer Masters series, Michael is an internationally recognized lapidary artist and master of bezel setting who has worked in the field full time for more than two decades.
+A frequent presence in our Summer Master Class sessions, Michael is an internationally recognized lapidary artist and master of bezel setting who has worked in the field full time for more than two decades.
 "The stone is as important as the metal.
 I am looking for an integration of the media, a manipulation and blending of the two: Using stone as a medium, not as an accessory." - Michael Boyd

 Michael Boyd is is an internationally known artist.
 His unique creations in stone and metal are found in numerous private collections and have been widely exhibited at important juried shows, as well as prestigious galleries and museums including Ladyfingers Gallery in Carmel, CA, Patina Gallery in Santa FE, NM, the Aaron Faber Gallery and the Museum of Art and Design in New York.